mithril-security/aicert/docs/docs/getting-started/get-started.md

 ### Step 1: Preparing project source repository

-We will place all the files needed to train our model into [one GitHub repository](https://github.com/mithril-security/AICert-example).
-This could be a private or public repository, but in our case is public.
+We will place all the files needed to train our model into [one GitHub repository](https://github.com/mithril-security/AICert-example)

+> This can be a private or public repository

 **This repository should include:**

 + A **requirements.txt** file with all dependencies needed
 + A script file (**src/main.py** by default) which will be executed by AICert
-+ The **inputs** required to complete training, such as the **dataset** or the **base model** to be fine-tuned.
-These can alternatively be downloaded from a URL specified in the AICert config file.
++ The **inputs** required to complete training, such as the **dataset** or the **base model** to be fine-tuned

+> Inputs can alternatively be downloaded from a URL specified in the AICert config file.
+We consider these as project `resources` and individually hash these files.

-You can place your input files wherever you like in your GitHub repo.
+> You can place your input files wherever you like in your GitHub repo.

 The whole repo will be moved to a `/workspace/src` folder within our Docker container at runtime and can be accessed in your `main.py` script within this folder.